 - the process for dual-qualifying in England & Wales, Ireland and New York

 Undertaking a requalification exam in any country usually requires significant self-study.
 Some people will independently study for exams, but others will opt for the structured support of a preparation course which are delivered by a number of providers, including BARBRI.

 These courses will generally include a structured study programme of online distance learning and access to mentoring support.
 Some courses are offered full-time and others are designed for part-time learning, so you can study alongside working.
-For example, BARBRI has an eight-10 week full-time preparation course or a six-10 month part-time preparation course.
+For example, BARBRI has an eight to 10-week full-time preparation course or a six to 10-month part-time preparation course.